danvk/catskills/_posts/2023-10-16-wittenberg-cornell.md

 It's been a while since my [last hike] in the Catskills—almost four months!
 This break wasn't exactly planned or expected, but I've found myself spending more time climbing, swimming and working on a new edition of [my book].
 There's also been the weather.
 I'd planned to do a seven peak overnight adventure (Rusk/Hunter Loop + Devils Path East) with two friends at the end of September, but a tropical storm rained us out.
 The colors are starting to change, though, and that got me thinking about the Catskills.
 Alex marked a few days on her calendar as "Possible Catskills Hike" and I took her up on it today.

 Which hike to do?
 With [various goals], this feels a bit like playing Tetris.
 The ideal hike would help Alex towards her 3500, help me tick all the peaks in 2023 and also help me with my fall list.
-Of the 33 high peaks, the only one that checks all those boxes is… Sugarloaf!
+Of the 33 high peaks, the only one that checks all those boxes is… [Sugarloaf]!
 But Sugarloaf on its own is a very short hike and with a full day I wanted to do something a bit longer.
 So I decided on Wittenberg and Cornell.
 Alex hadn't done either, and I hadn't done them this year.
 I had [done both in the Fall] last year, though.
 We'd definitely do Wittenberg and then have an option to add Cornell if we had the time and energy.

 ![View on the way up]({{site.baseurl}}/assets/2023-10-16-wittenberg-cornell/6147-view-on-way-up.jpeg)